Hit and Run Investigations in Pasco

 - Leaving the scene of an accident resulting in only property damage is classified as a second-degree misdemeanor which is punishable by up to 60 days in county jail and a fine of $500.
 Different statutes apply depending on whether the property damage was unattended or attended;

 - Leaving the scene of an accident causing personal injury is classified as a third-degree felony which is punishable by up to 5 years in prison and a $5,000 in fines;

 - Leaving the scene of an accident causing serious bodily injury is classified as a second-degree felony which is punishable by up to 15 years in prison; or

 - Leaving the scene of an accident causing death is classified as a first-degree felony which is punishable by a maximum sentence of 30 years in prison and a $10,000 fine.
-If you committed the crime while driving under the influence then you will be sentenced to a mandatory minimum term of imprisonment of 4 years.
+If you committed the crime while driving under the influence then you will be subjected to a mandatory minimum term of imprisonment of 4 years.

 Active Calls for Hit and Run in Pasco – Visit the website of the Pasco Sheriff’s Office to find a list of active calls, including investigations for hit and run traffic crashes.
 Each active call has an assigned “call number.”
 The website includes the “entry time” showing when the call was first reported or when a deputy sheriff initiates the call based upon observation of activity.
 The website shows the “location” which is the general geographic location of the call within Pasco County.